 - If you’re using an alcohol-based hand sanitizer, be sure to cover all of your hands with it, rubbing them together until they’re dry.

-Wear a face covering, gloves, or both
+Wear a mask, gloves, or both

 - Untie it without touching the front.